-6 Tips for Writing a Great Customer Service Resume was originally published on Firsthand.
+6 Tips for Writing a Great Customer Service Resume was originally published on Vault.

 If you're committed to helping people and a whiz at problem-solving, then customer service might be the industry for you.
 The great thing about the industry is that it mostly relies on soft skills (communication, listening, and questioning).
 It helps to have a strong base of communication and customer-centric skills—and these are easily transferable from many other industries.